erikalena/Analysis-of-EEG-during-mental-arithmetic-tasks/README.md

 ## Frequency masks extraction

-Once a suitable classifier has been trained, the frequency masks used by the model can be extracted.
-The frequency masks are used to understand which frequency bands and which electrodes are most important for the classification of the EEG signals.
+Once a suitable classifier has been trained, the essential frequency used by the model can be extracted.
+The frequency masks are used to understand which frequency bands and which electrodes are the most important for the classification of the EEG signals.
-The frequency masks can be found by training an additional layer as explained in [this paper](https://arxiv.org/pdf/2305.15203).

 The extraction of the frequency masks can be performed using the following command:

 ```python